 Long story short, no. If you want to do an arm lock, you need an arm lock putter.
 Sure there’s nothing preventing you from using this grip with a normal putter, but it just won’t work the way it’s supposed to.

 The arm lock putter grip is not all too unique.
-This grip is made of the same materials as any other option, but its length much longer.
+This grip is made of the same materials as any other option, but arm lock putter length much longer.
 If it were not as long, your hands would hold the putter on the metal shaft.
 By extending the grip, you are able to keep the same comfortable grip you’re used to, just much further down the shaft.

-Putter length is also very different with an arm lock putter.
-Standard length of a normal putter is roughly 34 inches.
+An arm lock putter length is also very different with an arm lock putter.
+Standard arm lock putter length of a normal putter is roughly 34 inches.
 For an arm lock putter, that number grows to 40+ inches.
 The extra 6 to 8 inches are basically all for the arm lock putter grip.
 This is essential to being able to properly hold the putter using the arm lock method and make a good stroke at the ball.
 And this is what it really comes down to.
 Even if you have mastered a method, without the proper piece of equipment you cannot take advantage of everything the style has to offer.

 Pro Golfers that use the Arm Lock